 What apps you can and cannot access or use in China entirely depends on if they’re restricted by the government.

-Luckily, the same rules also apply to apps as they do to websites.
+Luckily, the same rules apply to apps as to websites.
 You can access most of your apps with a VPN, even if they’re restricted in China.

 Can I bypass the Great Firewall without a VPN?